Snellville mayor Tom Witts turns self in at Gwinnett County jail | Atlanta: News, Weather and Traffic

 Breaking: Snellville mayor Tom Witts booked into jail and released on 67 counts . pic.twitter.com/RwuYWbH6ii— Tony Thomas (@TonyThomasWSB) September 14, 2017

+Gwinnett County District Attorney Danny Porter, who had been investigating Witts since 2013, had given the mayor until the end of the day Friday to turn himself in.

-The indictment returned against Witts last week accuses him of numerous crimes, including tax evasion; lying on official documents about owing taxes when he ran for both city council and for mayor; improperly allowing his business to perform work for the city; and using campaign funds for personal expense.
+The indictment returned against Witts last week accuses him of numerous crimes, including tax evasion; lying on official documents about owing taxes when he ran for both city council and for mayor; improperly allowing his business to perform work for the city; and using campaign funds for personal expenses like cruises and airline tickets.

 Sixty-five of the charges are felonies.
-The only misdemeanor charge accuses Witts of using 2015 campaign funds to purchase a six-month membership on a pornography website.
+The only misdemeanor charge accuses Witts of using 2015 campaign money to purchase a six-month membership on a pornography website.

 Snellville had been scheduled to have a city council meeting on Monday, four days after Witts indictment, but canceled it due to Tropical Storm Irma.